tintran21/OTL-Audio-Amplifier-Circuit/README.md

 ### Version 2:
 - Uses **3 pairs of Darlington transistors**
+**Both versions are stable; in the final report, we chose the circuit with 2 pairs of Darlington transistors**

 ## Tools Used
 - Proteus 8.16 (Circuit simulation and testing)
 - Altium 20.2 (Schematic and PCB Design)